starseeker/brlcad_externals/README.md

 be far more self contained - users on such platforms generally expect to be able to download and use a software package immediately, regardless of what is or is not already present on the operating system.

+The presence of the first and third categories basically implies that BRL-CAD's main build will, at some level, require elements of this repository to build even if a full set of system dependencies is present - there will be cases such as openNURBS where we have deliberately modified the behavior of the library.
+The advantages of managing those dependencies in this fashion none the less is two fold: 1) for those dependencies with active upstreams, it simplifies merging in new versions to our build and 2) once compiled, this repository's build outputs can be reused for many BRL-CAD compile/debug cycles without having to repeat the full src/other build process.

 The main BRL-CAD repository manages the bundling process - this repository's responsibility is to prepare suitable inputs and manage the 3rd party building